Serve the People (Norway): Internal struggles

-In 2011, former Serve the People member Nora Warholm claimed that Serve the People abused SOS Racism in order to advance their own interests.
+In 2011, former Serve the People member Nora Warholm claimed that Serve the People abused SOS Racism in order to advance its own interests.
 Another former central member in Serve the People, Bård Frantzen, harassed Warholm with sexist slurs and encouraged her to commit suicide.
 Serve the People has since publicly apologized for the incident and excluded Frantzen from the organization.

 In 2012, a former spokesperson and member of Serve the People and RKU, Kim Kopperud published a harsh criticism of the organization with another former member.
 It outlined a lack of membership democracy, and Kopperud resigned from the organization in protest the same year.

 In October 2012, four former members of Serve the People, SOS, and the associated organization Indiasolidaritet reportedly engaged in a fist fight with members of Serve the People in a meeting room in the Oslo Public Library.
 There are conflicting reports as to who started the fight.

-In early 2018, Serve the People published an article where they apologized for having provided "a platform for dangerous persons".
-In August 2018, the organization published an article outlining a "pervasive and thorough" rectification campaign, partially regarding methods of leadership and partially regarding their ideological line.
+In early 2018, Serve the People published an article where it apologized for having provided "a platform for dangerous persons".
+In August 2018, the organization published an article outlining a "pervasive and thorough" rectification campaign, partially regarding methods of leadership and partially regarding its ideological line.

+Youth wing

+The Revolutionary Communist Youth (Revolusjonær Kommunistisk Ungdom, abbr.
+RKU) is the youth wing of the party.
+It was formed from a split within Red Youth, the youth affiliate of Red.